 If you decide to take part, you'll be asked to:

-Attend a first appointment (around 2 hours, online or in person) where the study is explained, you give consent, and we check your eligibility
+Attend a first appointment (around 2 hours, online or in person) where the study is explained, and we check your eligibility

 Download the DECODE app (developed by Monsenso) and complete a first set of questionnaires about your mental and physical health